Naomi Uemura: Legacy

 Uemura gave frequent public lectures and wrote about his travels.
 His adventure books for children were popular in Japan.
 There is a museum dedicated to him in Tokyo and another in Toyooka, Hyōgo.

+His alma mater, Meiji University, awarded him an honorary doctorate in June 1984.

+He was posthumously awarded People's Honor Award.

-An award named for him was created in Japan after his death.
+An award named for him, Naomi Uemura Prize, was created in Japan after his death, to honour outstanding adventurers.

-One of the best-known compositions of experimental guitarist Michael Hedges, "Because It's There", was a tribute to Uemura written for a film about the explorer's life.
+An adventure-drama movie about him, "Lost in the Wilderness" (Japanese: 植村直己物語, Hepburn: Uemura Naomi monogatari, "The story of Uemura Naomi") was released in 1986.

 He is remembered not only as a gifted climber and a driven adventurer but also as a gentle, self-effacing man who cared about others.
-In the words of Jonathan Waterman, "[Just as remarkable] as his solo achievements were his sincere modesty and unassuming nature.
+In the words of author Jonathan Waterman, "[Just as remarkable] as his solo achievements were his sincere modesty and unassuming nature.
 Another part of his greatness lay in his deep interest in everyone he met."